 In 2006, the new 7,145-yard Phokeethra Country Club in Siem Reap opened for play, bringing a world-class course to Cambodia and a tourism boost to the stunning area famous for its 1,000-year-old Angkor temples.
 In 2008, the Nick Faldo-designed layout at Angkor Resort was unveiled, raising Siem Reap's golfing bar even higher.

 Further afield in Koh Kong on the Gulf of Thailand coast, we're keeping an eye on developments at the Dara Sakor Resort, Cambodia's first casino facility, which opened in 2015.
 54 golf holes designed by a local architect called Ocean, Mountain and Links are part of the master plan.
-The Links course is not yet (as of April 2019) open for play.

 Our Cambodian rankings were last updated in April 2019.